jjamesiboi/DuckyBot/README.md

 # Developers
 Thanks to our great developers for making this bot, we are a team of 3 developers/staff.

-- hufeepufee123 - Description of me here
+- hufeepufee123 - Advanced Python, Lua And JavaScript Developer.
+Learning: C#, C++, HTML.
 - Just Dan - Python, Javascript developer.
 HTML, CSS and EJS advanced developer.
-- Jamesiboi - JavaScript developer, newbie html and css developer.
+- Jamesiboi - JavaScript developer, newbie HTML and CSS developer.
 Founder of DuckyBot.
+- Could Be You - DuckyBot Is Hiring, Why not apply?
+Its in our discord server.

 # Features
 - Fun - we have fun commands to use
 - Verification - verification with captcha, isn't that cool?